Learn How To Play Baby Won’t You please Come Home

 You must make this switch from thinking of chords as names to roman numerals in order to successfully play jazz solos.

 The chord progression is classic jazz/blues territory with its I – VIx – IIm7 – V, for the main part and two II – V – I progressions for the turnaround.

-Translated to the key we are in, which is D, the sections read:
+Translated to the key of D, the sections read: